The film's use of humor and exaggeration to ridicule contemporary politics is not uncontroversial, either.

 The game’s motto: “Get them before they get you!”

-As you can see in the commercial, every foreign policy challenge is met with the threat of absolute over-kill, a tribute to the blood-thirstiness of the populace, and an example, as noted above, of this future’s society’s inhumanity.
+As one can detect from this commercial, every foreign policy challenge is met with the threat of absolute over-kill, a tribute to the blood-thirstiness of the populace, and an example, as noted above, of this future’s society’s inhumanity.

 And again, RoboCop must be considered prescient for making this point.
 Today, many localities literally have war machines patrolling the streets.